Nick Faldo: Playing style

-Faldo's remarkable composure under pressure and intimidating presence were hallmarks of his game.
+Faldo's composure under pressure and intimidating presence were hallmarks of his game.
 His final round of 18 consecutive pars at the 1987 Open Championship was an example of steady play under pressure.
-BBC commentator Peter Alliss suggested that much of the flair in Faldo's game was lost in the mid-1980s when he remodelled his swing.
-Alliss said: "Faldo had cut out the excitement, but he had also eradicated the mistakes."

-It's been suggested that during his career Faldo wore down the opposition and benefited from other players making mistakes in pressure-filled situations.
-His three Masters titles at Augusta came after mistakes by Scott Hoch missing a short putt in 1989, Raymond Floyd hitting into a pond in 1990 and from a collapse by Greg Norman in 1996.
+It has been suggested that Faldo wore down his opposition and benefited from other players making mistakes in pressure-filled situations.
+His three Masters titles came after mistakes by Scott Hoch missing a short putt in 1989, Raymond Floyd hitting into a pond in 1990 and from a collapse by Greg Norman in 1996.
 Two of Faldo's Open Championship wins came after mistakes in the closing two holes by Paul Azinger in 1987 and John Cook in 1992.
-His Open Championship in 1990 was effectively decided when Norman shot 76 to his 67 in the 3rd round.
-Nevertheless, Faldo earns credit for the way in which he performed under pressure in his major victories.
+His Open Championship in 1990 was effectively decided when Norman shot 76 to his 67 in the third round.

 Although not a particularly powerful player for a tall man, Faldo's strengths included his distance control, course management and his strong competitive mind.
 His intense dedication to the game meant that he attended to every detail in the golf swing.
 Gary Player said of Faldo: "He had a work ethic that was quite unbelievable."

-After Faldo changed his swing in the mid-1980s, his methodical style gave him a reputation for being one of the game's more conservative players.
-However, Faldo did shoot some spectacular rounds of golf at the height of his career.
-For three consecutive Open Championships between 1992 and 1994, Faldo carded one round of fewer than 65 strokes in each of the three Opens, shooting a 64 at Muirfield in 1992, a 63 at Royal St George's in 1993, and a 64 at Turnberry in 1994.